Write C# code

 Yes.

-With NTi, the Entity Framework Core extension can be used natively with DB2 for i, in the same way as with modern relational databases such as SQL Server, Oracle, or PostgreSQL.
+Through NTi, the Entity Framework Core extension can be used natively with DB2 for i, just like with any modern relational database such as SQL Server, Oracle or PostgreSQL.

 NTi provides:

-- An IBM i ADO.NET provider compliant with the contracts expected by .NET and EF Core.
+- An IBM i ADO.NET provider, fully compliant with the contracts expected by .NET and EF Core.

-- An Entity Framework Core extension purpose-built for DB2 for i.
+- A dedicated Entity Framework Core extension, purpose-built for DB2 for i.

-C# entities are mapped directly to existing tables, without schema changes, without data duplication, and without direct exposure of the IBM i database.
+C# entities are mapped directly to existing tables, with no schema changes, no data duplication and no direct exposure of the IBM i database.

-Yes, as long as a provider can translate LINQ expressions into DB2 for i-specific SQL.
+Yes, provided you have a provider capable of translating LINQ expressions into DB2 for i-specific SQL.

-The EF Core extension delivered with NTi is built to meet this requirement.
+The EF Core extension shipped with NTi is designed to meet this requirement.

-- Automatic generation of DB2 for i-specific SQL.
+- SQL generation tailored to DB2 for i.

 - Accurate mapping of DB2 data types to .NET types.